How the Winklevoss twins got tangled up in NFT scandal

 Borkowski secured over 200 pieces of coverage; highlights include The Sunday Times, The New York Post, The Art Newspaper, ARTnews, and Artnet News.
 The intense pressure from the press campaign saw Nifty Gateway unfreezing Amir's wallet, which he's in the process of retrieving through legal channels, and the legal battle is still ongoing.

-in The Art Newspaper, Artnet, ARTnews, Yahoo!
+Coverage followed in The Art Newspaper, Artnet, ART news, Yahoo!
 Finance, AP, MarketWatch, and Insider

 The New York Post ran an article prompting Nifty Gateway to unfreeze Amir's wallet, who now has access to his NFTs previously bought on the site